owale/you-should-know/j2ee.md

 **Packaging**
-_jar file_ can be executed in a _Java SE environment_ or in an **application client container**.
+  * _jar file_ can be executed in a _Java SE environment_ or in an **application client container**.
 Like any other archive format, the jar file contains an optional _META-INF directory_ for **meta information describing the archive**.
 The META-INF/MANIFEST.MF file is used to define extension- and package-related data.
 If **deployed in an ACC**, the _deployment descriptor can optionally be located at META-INF/application-client.xml._

-_EJb Module Jar_ It contains an optional META-INF/ejb-jar.xml deployment descriptor and can be deployed only in an EJB container.
+  * _EJb Module Jar_ It contains an optional META-INF/ejb-jar.xml deployment descriptor and can be deployed only in an EJB container.

-_A web application module_ contains servlets, JSPs, JSF pages, and web services, as well as any other web-related files , All these artifacts are packaged in a jar file with a .war extension.
+  * _A web application module_ contains servlets, JSPs, JSF pages, and web services, as well as any other web-related files , All these artifacts are packaged in a jar file with a .war extension.
 The optional web **deployment descriptor** is defined in the _WEB-INF/web.xml_ file.
 If the war contains **EJB Lite beans**, an optional deployment descriptor can be set at _WEB-INF/ejb-jar.xml_. **Java .class** files are placed under the _WEB-INF/classes_ directory and **dependent jar files** in the _WEB-INF/lib_ directory.

-_An enterprise module_ can contain zero or more web application modules, zero or more EJB modules, and other common or external libraries.
+  * _An enterprise module_ can contain zero or more web application modules, zero or more EJB modules, and other common or external libraries.
 All this is packaged into an enterprise archive _(a jar file with an .ear extension)_ so that the deployment of these various modules happens coherently.The optional enterprise module **deployment descriptor** defined in the _META-INF/application.xml_ file.
 The **special lib directory** is used to share common libraries between the modules.

+**OSGI** is a standard for dynamic component management and discovery , which  allow building modular java Applications or components can be remotely installed, started, stopped, updated, and uninstalled without requiring a reboot.
+Components can also detect the addition or removal of new services dynamically and adapt accordingly. example implementation is Apache Felix.

+The principle of **ORM** involves delegating access to relational databases to external tools or frameworks, which in turn give an object-oriented view of relational data, and vice versa.
+Mapping tools have a bidirectional correspondence between the database and objects.Several frameworks achieve this, such as __Hibernate, TopLink, and Java Data Objects (JDO)__ but __JPA__ is standard Java way to use ORM.

+**JPA** is an abstraction above JDBC that makes it possible to be independent of SQL.
+All classes and annotations of this API are in the javax.persistence package.
+The main components of JPA are as follows:
+  * ORM, which is the mechanism to map objects to data stored in a relational database.
+  * An entity manager API to perform database-related operations, such as Create, Read, Update, Delete (CRUD) operations.
+This API allows you to avoid using the JDBC API directly.
+  * The Java Persistence Query Language (JPQL), which allows you to retrieve data with an object-oriented query language.
+  * Transactions and locking mechanisms when accessing data concurrently provided by Java Transaction API (JTA).
+Resource-local (non-JTA) transactions are also supported by JPA.
+  * Callback and listeners to hook business logic into the life cycle of a persistent object.

+Reference implementation of __JPA 2.0__ is __EclipseLink 1.1__.
+Java EE 6 specifications uses the concept of **configuration by exception** , you can depend on default used configuration till you need custom one.

+Associated with every entity is **metadata** that describes the mapping. __This metadata enables the persistence provider to recognize an entity and to interpret the mapping__ , this metadate come in 2 forms **annotations** or **xml descriptors**.

+**Entities** are just Plain Old Java Objects (POJOs) that are managed, or not, by the entity manager.
+When they are managed, they have a persistence identity, and their state is synchronized with the database.
+When they are not managed (i.e., they are detached from the entity manager), they can be used like any other Java class.
+The operations made to entities fall into four categories: __persisting, updating, removing, and loading__, which correspond to the database operations of __inserting, updating, deleting, and selecting__, respectively. all this operations has **callback listeners** they work like **triggers** in a relational database which __allow you to add your own business logic when certain life-cycle events occur on an entity__.

+**An entity is managed :**
+  1. when it is loaded from the database such calling EntityManager.find() method, or create a JPQL query to retrieve a list of entities.

+**An entity is detached :**
+  1. when calling the EntityManager.clear() method will clear the entity from the persistence context; it becomes detached.
+  2. When a managed entity is serialized, crosses the network __to be invoked remotely__ , cross layers __to be displayed in a presentation tier__, and gets deserialized, it is seen as a detached object.
+To reattach an entity, you need to call the EntityManager.merge() method.